Skip to main content

 Learn how to get the best experience with pre-recorded videos for Restream Events using HandBrake.

-Written by Mihail Turusov
+Written by Becca Mintz

-Updated over a week ago
+Updated over 4 months ago

 If you ever wanted to deliver the best possible scheduled stream for your viewers then you should definitely take a look at HandBrake software.
 It's a free cross-platform tool that allows you to compress videos without losing much quality and prepare a video file that will both look good, and stream well.